ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/parallels-services-long-delay.md

 ## Services that have gaps in delays between payment and completion

+During my initial research I am unable to find any other service that requires payment up front and then allows you to delay claiming a product over a period of time.

+Should this change, this section should be updated with the new information.

 ## Services that are similar but do not match this process

 ### Kickstarter